DanielWeber-Sec/grc-security-portfolio/isms-project/11_technical_context/Cloud_Misconfiguration.md

 ## Objective

-This document demonstrates how cloud security risks, especially misconfigurations, are identified, assessed, and translated into structured risks, governance decisions, and ISO 27001-aligned controls.
+This document demonstrates how cloud-specific risks, especially misconfigurations, are identified, assessed, and translated into structured risks, governance decisions, and ISO 27001-aligned controls.

 ---

 ## Context

-Cloud environments (AWS, Azure, GCP) introduce a shared responsibility model.
+Cloud environments introduce new risks due to:

-Many critical incidents are not caused by sophisticated attacks, but by:

-- Misconfigured services
-- Excessive permissions
+- Dynamic infrastructure
+- Shared responsibility models
+- High complexity and scalability

+Misconfigurations are one of the leading causes of cloud security incidents.

+Effective cloud security focuses on:

-- Lack of visibility
+- Secure configuration of services
-- Missing monitoring

-Cloud security failures often result in immediate external exposure.
+- Access control and identity management
+- Monitoring and detection
+- Infrastructure as Code (IaC) governance

 ---